mdn/kuma/docs/tests-ui.rst

 Setting up test virtual environment
 ===================================

 #.
-In the terminal go to the directory where you have downloaded kuma
+In the terminal go to the directory where you have downloaded kuma.

 #.
 Create a virtual environment for the tests to run in (the example uses the
    name mdntests)::